bruce-hill/tomo/docs/libraries.md

 The `modules.ini` file must be in the same directory as the source files that use its aliases, so if you want to share a `modules.ini` file across multiple subdirectories, use a symbolic link.
+If you need to include per-file overrides for a directory's `modules.ini` file, you can use `foo.tm:modules.ini`.

 ### Module Downloading